 Jump from Ariel’s PointDo you want strong emotions?
 Then don’t forget to visit Ariel’s Point near White Beach – the point with several platforms from which you can jump from a height of three, five, six, and fifteen meters.
 Although it is not cheap here, do not deny yourself the pleasure of spending a busy day this way.
 The Ariel Point tour includes a boat transfer, food (barbecue buffet and snacks), unlimited drinks (soft drinks and beer), kayaks, snorkeling, and all kinds of jumps.

 More adrenaline?
-Fly Fish Ride
+Fly Fish Ride on Boracay

 Fly Fish Ride is a giant inflatable boat with “flying fish” characteristics, which will fit several people at once—controlled by a jet ski.
 Parasailing – in tandem with a friend, you can see Boracay from a bird’s eye view, following a jet ski connected to you by a reliable cable.